zhangzheheng12345/Lightest/README.md

 * `SIMPLER()` makes outputs' format a bit simpler.
 * `NO_COLOR()` makes outputs get no coloring.
 This is useful when you want to write outputs to a file.
 * `FILTER(level)` will ignore some outputs.
 For example, `FILTER(MSG_LOWER)` will ignore msg outputs (including `MSG(str)` and `LOG(var)`); `FILTER(WARN_LOWER)` will ignore msg & warn outputs. `ERR_LOWER` is also supported.
 Default level is `ALL`.
+* `NO_OUTPUT()` forbids the default outputting system to give out the loggings.
+This is useful when you only want to deal the test data yourself and don't want any default output.
 * You sometimes need to deal with `argn` and `argc` in configuring functions.
 Just use them as that you use them in main.
 We pre-define `argn` and `argc` in configuring functions.

 ## Future